 Send the Pull Request

 Click on the button "Propose file changes" and after that on the button "Create Pull Request".
 Your pull request is made now!

-The only thing you had to do now is waiting until someone see this PR and test it.
-When someone reacts, you will be notified via an email.
-It may happen someone requested addition information, so try to stay up-to-date with you Pull Request.
+The only thing you have to do now is wait until someone will test this PR.
+When someone comments, you will be notified via an email.
+It can happen that someone requests addition information, so try to stay up-to-date with you Pull Request.

-If a Pull Request is twitce successfully tested, someone with moderator right will add the label 'RTC' to it.
+If a Pull Request is successfully tested twice, a moderator will add the label 'RTC' to it.
 RTC means: Ready To Commit'.
-In basic language it tells someone who has admin right: He, this Pull request is successfully tested, and can be add to Joomla!.
+In basic language it tells someone who has commit rights: This Pull request is successfully tested, and can be added to Joomla!.
 The admin will add (Merge) the project to the Joomla!
 CMS github repository.
-You Pull Request is definitive now, and well be present in the next version of Joomla! if it was about fixing a bug or in the next minor version if the PR was about a new feature.
+Your Pull Request is definitive now, and will be present in the next version of Joomla! if it was about fixing a bug or in the next minor version if the PR was about a new feature.